-- grated cheddar cheese & sour cream for garnishing
+- grated cheddar cheese and sour cream for garnishing

-In a large pot or Dutch oven over medium-high heat, saute the diced bell peppers, onion, carrot and celery in a few drizzles of olive oil.
+- In a large pot or Dutch oven over medium-high heat, saute the ground beef, bell peppers, onion, carrot and celery in a few drizzles of olive oil.
 Season with salt and black pepper to taste.

 - Uncover mix in the chopped parsley and thicken with tomato paste, if needed.

-- Serve with a sprinkle of grated sharp cheddar cheese and a dollop of sour cream, if desired.
+- Serve with a sprinkle of grated sharp cheddar cheese and a dollop of sour cream.

 b) Tomato paste can be used to thicken at the end of cooking, if needed.